andradesdiego/vwdh-spa/README.md

 ## 📦 Project Overview

 This project is a front-end web application (SPA) simulating a car catalogue for the Volkswagen Group.
 It follows Domain-Driven Design (DDD) principles and is built using React, TypeScript, Vite, TailwindCSS, and Zustand for state management.
-The app includes full CRUD operations powered by a mock API via JSON Server.
+The app includes full CRUD operations: in development it uses a mock API via JSON Server (proxied under /api), while in production the same endpoints are served by a lightweight Vercel Serverless Function exposed at /api, so the frontend code remains identical across environments.

 ## 🚀 Features